highskyY8K/Random/README.md

 # Random QNA

-These names are ALL of my alt accounts!, most of them have been used in doomspire brickbattle aka they ARE banned.
+These account names are ALL of my alt accounts!, most of them have been used in doomspire brickbattle aka they ARE banned.

 # Why am i doing this?